 There is science behind the age-old philosophy of letting go of the old in order to make room to bring in the new – with more ease and clarity.
 Studies indicate that negative thoughts, feelings, words and behaviors affect our mental and physical health, which impacts the actions we take, which translates into the results we see, our success, even our self-worth.

-And this is not about putting a band-aid over things to just think positively, that doesn’t work, at least not for long.
-If you’re looking for long-term, sustainable results, this process is about taking an intentional look at what’s not working, releasing what can be released and in so doing, making room for the new… room for more positive beliefs and behaviors that support your new actions and goals.
+This is not about putting a band-aid over things to just think positively, that doesn’t work, at least not for long.
+If you’re looking for long-term, sustainable results, this process is about appreciating what is working, taking an intentional look at what’s not working, releasing what can be released, and in so doing, making room for the new… room for more positive beliefs and behaviors that support your new actions and goals.